 \section{Conclusion}

-In this paper, we demonstrated the usability of LLMs for a well-defined literary annotation task --- namely the presence of focalization in narrative discourse.
-We find that performance on this task varies across different model architectures and sizes but that, broadly speaking, larger, prompted LLMs outperform smaller models fine-tuned on a minimal dataset.
+In this paper, we demonstrated the usability of LLMs for a well-defined literary annotation task --- namely, the presence of focalization in narrative discourse.
+We find that performance on this task varies across different model architectures and sizes, but that, broadly speaking, larger, prompted LLMs outperform smaller models fine-tuned on a minimal dataset.
 Perhaps unexpectedly, we find that, while the GPT family models are not terribly consistent with each other, the GPT-4o model is reliable across multiple runs with the same prompt and within prompt variants.

 Overall, we conclude that zero-shot GPT-4o is an effective and reliable annotator of focalization and that other models, including Llama 3.3 70b, are promising, if not as reliable.
-In particular, the resilience of GPT-4o across prompt variations suggests that it is able to consistently apply elements of literary theory and narratology.
-This indicates that LLMs have great promise as annotators for a variety of literary tasks that require a subtle understanding of semantic and syntactic content, and that they will likely prove useful for even more abstract literary annotations.
+In particular, the resilience of GPT-4o across prompt variations suggests that it consistently applies elements of literary theory and narratology.
+This indicates that LLMs hold great promise as annotators for a variety of literary tasks that require a subtle understanding of semantic and syntactic content, and that they will likely prove useful for even more abstract literary annotations.